adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 I think that I can dig into why returning nil is bad, but that is another post.
 I still think this is better than an exception.
 I believe that all APIs and languages should use the principle of least suprise.
-Throwing and exception and unrolling the stack is a suprise.
-If you are reading the code utilizing this it is not immediately known that this can throw an exception.
+Throwing an exception and unrolling the stack is a suprise.
+If you are reading the code utilizing this, it is not immediately known that this can throw an exception.
 I guess that explains Craig's comment.
 Although I also don't want to see a comment on every piece of code that throws an exception.